kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc5/2012-01-01-tool-reference.md

 ## Deleting tables, rows, and cells: `delete`<a id="ref.delete"> </a>

-The `delete` command will delete a KijiSchema table, row, or cell, and drop all values which were in them.
+The `kiji delete` command will delete a KijiSchema table, row, or cell, and drop all values which were in them.
 This command has one mandatory argument: